-Rev. Mr. Joseph McHenry
+Rev. Mr. Joseph McHenry Archdiocese of Washington

-or this year's eight rector's conferences, Father Bud Stevens chose to speak about the "Theology of the Priesthood."
-What follows are the highlights of the series.
-First, Father Bud considered the priesthood as a sacrament in three ways.
-Sacraments respond to fundamental human needs on a supernatural level.
-They also indicate the place where grace intercedes in life's crucial decisions, and they are living connections to Christ's Cross, the locus of sacrificial self-giving.
 In another conference, Father Bud spoke about the inevitability of the priesthood.
 That is to say, the priesthood is inevitable insofar as it responds to human need.
 Namely, this need that the office of the priesthood responds to is the need for someone who can mediate meaning for the actual community of men and women made in God's image.